 The 11th PREE on Mexico was carried out on 6-10 March 2017.
 The review team completed the workshops in Mexico with the relevant agencies.
-The final report will be completed on time for the EWG 54 meeting.
+The final report was completed and circulated to the EWG members for their endorsement in October 2017 with 46 recommendations across eight fields of energy efficiency.

-The fourth Follow-up PREE (PREE Phase 7) for Malaysia is planned to be implemented in March/April 2018 (TBC).
+The fourth Follow-up PREE (PREE Phase 7) for Malaysia is planned to be implemented on 26-30 March 2018 (TBC).